 There are a few things that scream “form over function,” but the overall experience in Emirates business class will be a memorable one.
 You’ll see some cool quirks such as power shades, a personal mini-bar, and glamorous finishes to your seat.

-Emirates business class has decent food, the best inflight entertainment system, and awesome Bulgari amenities.
+Emirates business class has decent food, the best inflight entertainment system, and awesome Bvlgari amenities.
 Some areas of concern include slow Wi-Fi, mediocre bedding, and poor redemption prices.

 If you do decide to book, check out this detailed guide on the best ways to book Emirates business class!